 Do termites bite?
-This is a common question among individuals who encounter these destructive insects around their home or yard.
-For one thing, when you spot termites in or around your home, you’re probably seeing adult termites, which can look quite a bit like ants—and we all know that ants bite.
+This is a common question among individuals encountering these destructive insects around their homes or yard.
+When you spot termites in or around your home, you probably see adult termites, which can look quite a bit like ants—and we all know that ants bite.
 Plus, it’s well-known that termites feed on wood.
-A typical termite colony can number in the many thousands, and these critters are capable of destroying entire structures by weakening the frame as they feed on and tunnel through it.
-If a termite can chew through wood, then it stands to reason that it could bite a human or a dog, right?
+A typical termite colony can number in the many thousands, and these critters can destroy entire structures by weakening the frame as they feed on and tunnel through it.
+If a termite can chew through wood, it stands to reason that it could bite a human or a dog, right?

 Well, not necessarily.
-The answer to whether termites bite people is a bit complicated, but the simple answer is that it’s unlikely you’ll ever be bitten by a termite.
+The answer to whether termites bite people is a bit complicated, but the simple answer is that a termite will unlikely ever bite you.
 Here’s why.

-To understand why you’ll probably never be the victim of a termite bite, it helps to know a bit about the termite life cycle.
-Termite colonies have queens that lay many hundreds or even thousands of eggs during their life cycles.
-Termite eggs hatch into very small, pale larvae called nymphs, which look like little white ants.
-In this phase of the life cycle, termite nymphs molt several times, growing larger each time they shed their exoskeleton until finally maturing into an adult termite.
+Understanding why you’ll probably never be the victim of a termite bite helps to know a bit about the termite life cycle.
+Termite colonies have queens that lay hundreds or even thousands of eggs during their life cycles.
+Termite eggs hatch into tiny, pale larvae called nymphs, which look like little white ants.
+In this life cycle phase, termite nymphs molt several times, growing larger each time they shed their exoskeleton until finally maturing into an adult termite.

-There are four types of adult termites: workers, which gather food for the colony as well as building tunnels and caring for termite eggs and nymphs; soldiers, which defend the colony from ants and other potential predators or invaders and primary and reproductive termites, which are responsible for mating and laying eggs in order to form new colonies.
+There are four types of adult termites: workers, which gather food for the colony as well as building tunnels and caring for termite eggs and nymphs; soldiers, which defend the territory from ants and other potential predators or invaders and primary and reproductive termites; which are responsible for mating and laying eggs to form new colonies.

 Of all the stages of the termite life cycle and all the types of adult termites, soldier termites are the most likely to be capable of biting a human.
-They have large mandibles—the crushing organs that make up part of their mouthparts—which they use to crush ants and other enemies of the colony.
+They have large mandibles—the crushing organs that makeup part of their mouthparts—which they use to crush ants and other enemies of the colony.
 Thus, in theory, soldier termites could bite a person.
-This is an unlikely scenario, however, unless a person were to pick up a soldier termite and handle it, causing it to bite defensively.
+However, this is an unlikely scenario unless a person were to pick up a soldier termite and handle it, causing it to bite defensively.

 In short, termites are not the type of insect that seek out and attack humans or pets, and their goal is not to bite you.
 This means you don’t need to worry about being bitten when you encounter a live termite, especially if you don’t poke at it, pick it up or otherwise handle it.
 What you should worry about, however, is the structural integrity of your home and other nearby structures, including garages, fences, and woodpiles—wherever termites may be living and feeding.